jungletada/time-series-forecast/README.md

 # Time Series Library (TSLib)
 TSLib is an open-source library for deep learning researchers, especially for deep time series analysis.
+Modified by the team of Waseda University, Tokyo, Japan
 ## Getting Started

 ### Prepare Data